Wiczlino, Gdynia: History

 The name Wiczlino (Wizlin) first appeared in written sources in 1342.
-The first inhabitant of Wiczlino known by name is Paszken von Witzlynn in XV century.
+The first inhabitant of Wiczlino known by name is Paszken von Witzlynn in the 15th century.
 He was detained by Gdańsk authorities for an unknown reason.
-Under the Prussian partition the village had many owners and lands were often sold.
-In 1911 the Wiczlinian OSP (volunteer fire department) were established.
-During World War Two both schools were destroyed, the first in September 1939, the other in 1945 during heavy fighting.
+It was a private village, administratively located in the Gdańsk County in the Pomeranian Voivodeship of the Kingdom of Poland.
+Following the Partitions of Poland the village had many owners and lands were often sold.
+In 1911 the Wiczlinian OSP (volunteer fire department) were established.During the German occupation in World War II both schools were destroyed, the first in September 1939, the other in 1945 during heavy fighting.
 In 1973 Wiczlino and surrounding area was attached to the city of Gdynia.
 The Kashubian roots of the area are disappearing.

 Geography

 Kacza river flows through Wiczlino, appearing near the Gdynia boarder in Szemud Gmina from a small local wetland.
 Its left tributary is Potok Wiczliński, which starts its course in the western part of Wiczlino.